 Cooperators to Testify Against Other People

 Another big way they catch people, and a very effective way, is using cooperators.
-In other words, they're going to use people who are part of the conspiracy who know the people.
+In other words, they're going to use people who are part of the conspiracy and who know the people.

-They're typically going to arrest those people and put them in a bad situation where those people caught for their own federal drug case, and now in order to get themselves out and not be facing many years in federal prison — sometimes a 10-year mandatory minimum.
+They're typically going to arrest those people and put them in a bad situation where those people are caught for their own federal drug case, and now in order to get themselves out and not be facing many years in federal prison — sometimes a 10-year mandatory minimum.

 They're going to get that person to give information about other people who are involved.
 They're usually trying to go up the chain — catch people who are making the big money in these drug conspiracies — catch the suppliers.

 So, they'll use this person that they caught and say, if you don't want to go to federal prison for 10, 20 or even life in prison if they have prior convictions, then you'd better cooperate with us.

 So, cooperators are a huge source of intel gathering and they'll use these cooperators to testify against other people who haven't been caught yet.
 Once they know they've got the cooperator locked in because if they don't testify they're looking at many years in prison, then they feel confident going after some of these people who have been able to insulate themselves better when it comes to a federal drug conspiracy.